AquaNow/aedu-contracts/README.md

 This implementation uses 3 separate contracts: 1) a proxy contract (`AbstractTokenV1.sol`), 2) a token contract (`TokenV1.sol`), and 3) a minter management contract (`MasterMinter.sol`).
 By allowing for the deployment of a new implementation contract and updating the Proxy to reference it, the contract can be upgraded.

 ### TokenV1
-`TokenV1` offers a number of capabilities, which briefly are described below.
+`TokenV1` provides several features, outlined below:

 ### ERC20 compatible
-`TokenV1` implements the ERC20 interface.
+`TokenV1` adheres to the ERC20 interface.

 ### Pausable
-If a critical bug is detected or a significant key compromise occurs, the entire contract can be frozen.
-While the contract is paused, transfers are not permitted.
-The ability to pause the contract is governed by the pauser address.
+In the event of a critical bug or significant key compromise, the entire contract can be paused.
+Transfers are not allowed while the contract is paused.
+The pauser address controls the pause functionality.

 ### Upgradable
-The proxy contract can direct calls to a new implementation contract that has been deployed.
-The proxyOwner address regulates access to the upgrade feature.
-The proxyOwner address is the only entity authorized to modify the proxyOwner address.
+The proxy contract can redirect calls to a new, deployed implementation contract.
+The proxyOwner address governs access to the upgrade feature and is the only entity authorized to modify the proxyOwner address.

 ### Blacklist
-The contract can designate specific addresses to be blacklisted, thereby prohibiting them from receiving or transferring tokens.
-The ability to manage the blacklist feature is governed by the blacklister address.
+The contract can blacklist specific addresses, preventing them from receiving or transferring tokens.
+The blacklister address manages the blacklist feature.

 ### Minting/Burning
-Tokens can be minted or burned as required.
-The contract has the ability to accommodate multiple minters at the same time.
-The masterMinter address manages the list of minters and their respective minting capacities.
-The mint allowance is similar to the ERC20 allowance, which decreases as each minter creates new tokens.
-When the allowance runs too low, the masterMinter must increase it again.
+Tokens can be minted or burned as needed.
+The contract supports multiple minters simultaneously.
+The masterMinter address oversees the list of minters and their respective minting capacities.
+Mint allowances function similarly to ERC20 allowances, decreasing as minters create new tokens.
+The masterMinter must increase the allowance if it runs too low.

 ### Ownable
-The contract includes an Owner who has the authority to modify the owner, pauser, blacklister, or masterMinter addresses.
-However, the proxyOwner address cannot be altered by the owner.
+The contract includes an Owner with the authority to modify the owner, pauser, blacklister, or masterMinter addresses.
+However, the owner cannot alter the proxyOwner address.